Frequently Asked Questions

 - Income tax form 1040 OR 2040A

-- 3 most recent concurrent pay stubs for each member of your housefuld only if related by blood or legally married that show the past last 3 months of employment and or unemployment earnings
+- 3 most recent concurrent pay stubs for each member of your household only if related by blood or legally married that show the past last 3 months of employment and or unemployment earnings

-- If your family income has changed a lot due to the pandemic and/or job loss please include in your application.
+- If your family income has changed a lot due to the pandemic and/or job loss please include it in your application.

 Q: How will preschool placement be determined?